CUHKSZ-HPC/Seminars/2020-10-25-GPUArchnProgramming/RunCUDACodesonGPUEmulator.md

 After installed Docker runtime, you are ready to download the docker image of GPU emulator and launch a docker container using the downloaded docker image.

-In your Terminal (PowerShell for Windows Users) use following command to pull the docker image
+In your Terminal (PowerShell for Windows Users), use following command to pull the docker image

 ```bash
 $ docker pull srirajpaul/gpgpu-sim:0.1